About MCPShim

 Because everything is a CLI command, you can pipe output through jq, chain tools together in a shell script, or let your agent mix MCP tools with any other command-line program.
 Standard Unix patterns just work.

-All servers, one interface
+All services, one interface

 What it's built with